 Book sales help offset my costs in food, equipment and time to keep bringing you new dishes each week.
 You can only get a signed copy here on my site.
 If you don’t have an eReader I would suggest the PDF version which allows you to print recipes as you go, if you wish.
 Click here to purchase.

-I can always count on my rhubarb plants to produce my first crop of fresh produce of the season, and all summer long.
-Click for a list of recipe inspirations.
+I can always count on my rhubarb plants to produce my first crop of fresh produce of the season, and all summer long so I need to keep a collection of recipes to use it all up.

 Amazing Healthy Rhubarb Puffs